ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 In theory some safe limited form of [swaps](https://github.com/osmosis-labs/osmosis/blob/main/cosmwasm/contracts/crosschain-swaps/src/msg.rs) also may be supported like that.

 We may omit retries and changed timeout implementation initially in Rust codebase to simplify things.

+For XCM location forward can consider using light client hash staff to inside `network_id` to encode IBC networks.